 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Do not take this medication with any of the following:

 This medication may also interact with the following:

-Certain medications for diabetes, like glipizide or glyburide
+Certain medications for diabetes, such as glipizide or glyburide

 What side effects may I notice from receiving this medication?